In this article

 On the other hand, a business debit card offers direct access to funds without the risk of accruing debt or interest, making it a reliable option to have on hand.
 Of course, a debit card is attached to your business bank account, which is what you should use to pay off your credit card.
 For some business cards, like corporate cards, you’ll also need to have a certain amount of money in your business checking account to qualify.
 Ultimately, it’s good to have both types of cards to manage your business finances effectively.

-Consider a Ramp corporate card
+Consider a Ramp Corporate Business Credit Card

-Ramp's corporate cards are a fee-free alternative to traditional business credit cards.
+Ramp's corporate business credit cards are a fee-free alternative to traditional business credit cards.
 Like most credit cards, you can use Ramp at any retailer while building your business credit score.
 But unlike traditional cards, we have no credit check requirement and no annual fees.
 All you need to qualify is a registered business and $25,000 in a dedicated business banking account.

 Our cards offer an average net savings of 5% and come with and built-in expense management software.
 We also simplify the process of setting up an employee card program with unlimited free physical and virtual business cards and the ability to set custom spending controls.
 You can upload your expense policy to limit which purchases are authorized, making it impossible to spend out of policy and eliminating the need for reimbursements.